-- Place half of the chocolate in a mixing bowl.
+- When cheesecake is chilled, prepare topping: Place half of the chocolate in a mixing bowl.
 Heat heavy cream on medium high heat until it comes to a boil.
 Remove from heat and immediately pour cream over chocolate and stir until chocolate is completely melted.
 Add remain chocolate and stir until chocolate is completely melted.
 Cool until ganache is thickened but still thin enough to drip down the sides of the cheesecake.

 *Make a sling with a 20 inch piece of aluminum foil, folded three times length wise.